 Slips, trips and falls

-Crowded homes and the temptation to make use of the extra free time to enjoy DIY projects can increase the opportunity for accidents to happen.
+A reduction in our ability to get out and about freely, especially with the winter weather, and reducing the number of people within the home it can be tempting to complete DIY projects ourselves.
+These activities can increase the opportunity for accidents to happen.
 Reaction times can be slower if you are feeling ill or have not been active in your usual routine.
-Older people may be tempted to fix something themselves or over-reach because family, friends or carers aren’t able to visit.
+Older people may be tempted to fix something themselves or over-reach because family, friends or carers aren’t able to visit as often.

 - Give yourself plenty of time for the task in hand, don’t rush and have the right tools available

 - Try to keep exit ways clear and don’t leave things on the stairs for later

 - Make sure any ladders are stable and avoid over-reaching